Please note this is a preliminary programme outline and is subject to change

 Short takes from the real world: What we do after progression on first-line treatment for ER+/HER2- ABC

-Prue Francis (Australia), Sacha Howell (UK), Sara Hurvitz (USA)
+Prue Francis (AUS), Sacha Howell (UK), Sara Hurvitz (USA)

 3:00 – 3:10pm